Clinton-Davis/focus_fitness/README.md

 #### Blog Categories Page

-Once the category selection has been made, they will be redirected to here.
+Once the category selection has been made, they will be redirected to this page.
 All the blog post in that category will be displayed.
 Only logged in users may see the Members posts